StingrayCZ/End-to-End-Encryption-Protocol-for-IEEE-802.15.4-Stage-II-/ECDH_PHASE_III.md

 	counter = 1;
 	int pole[1];

-	// Coordinates of the obtain point from other side
-	Xo = *XO;
+	// Coordinates of the obtained point from other side Xo = *XO;
 	Yo = *YO;